“She charged us to wrap our bowls in plastic? But I don’t even want plastic around my bowl,” I said to Lynn after paying my portion of our lunch bill.

 It’s also quite common to serve everyone else at the table tea (which usually comes free with the meal) and rice before serving oneself.
 This courtesy extends to refills as well.

 What is perhaps the most surprising is how people argue over who is paying the bill – not because nobody wants to pay, but because everyone wants to pay!
 I’ve seen people almost get into playful fights shoving money at each other.
 I have never been treated to more meals than in China.
-I truly felt like a guest there.
+I truly felt like a valued guest there.

-Chinese people were also often generous with their time, kindness, and patience, often going completely out of their way to help me.
+The Chinese people were also often generous with their time, kindness, and patience, often going completely out of their way to help me.

 I’ll always remember the hotel that let me stay in the room overnight without paying when I couldn’t get money out of any of the functioning ATMs.
 I won’t forget Patchu who wandered for an hour to get me on a bus to Moxi, either.
 These are just a few of the countless examples of people helping me out when they could.